 Unfortunately, while creating an image using Sysprep’s Audit Mode in Windows 8.1, the standard Windows Update GUI isn’t an option.
 While in Audit Mode, Windows believes the Setup Out-of-Box Experience (OOBE) is running.
 By design, Windows Update will not run during the OOBE phase.
 This is primarily to prevent an unexpected reboot during the setup process.
-Leveraging the power of PowerShell and the ingenuity of fellow Microsoft MVP Michal Gajda, an elegant and easy solution is available.
+Leveraging the power of PowerShell windows update scripts and the ingenuity of fellow Microsoft MVP Michal Gajda, an elegant and easy solution is available.
 Today I’ll show you how to manage Windows updates using the PowerShell PSWindowsUpdate module.

 Before I go further, let me mention that options do exist for applying updates to Windows deployment images after the fact.
 Primary among these is the Deployment Image Servicing and Management tool (DISM), which is great, but in some instances using this tool is an extra complexity IT pros just don’t need.
 These are the cases where being able to find and apply Windows Updates from within Sysprep’s Audit Mode is a major boon.